 Chiropractic care has shown evidence of being just as effective for herniated disc relief as surgery.
 A JMPT report entitled "Manipulation or Microdiscectomy for Sciatica: A Prospective Randomized Controlled Study" stated that sciatica sufferers got the same degree of positive results from chiropractic care as they did from an invasive procedure called a microdiscectomy.
 It only makes that, given the choice between surgery and therapy, most herniated disc patients would gladly go for the latter.
 The fact that you can get the pain relief you need without having to numb yourself with drugs is another big point in favor of chiropractic care.

 Now that you understand your non-surgical options for herniated disc relief, it's time to put chiropractic care to the test.
-Call our chiropractor in Omaha at +1 (402) 964-0300 and get the help you need for that herniated disc!
+Call our chiropractor in West Omaha at +1 (402) 964-0300 and get the help you need for that herniated disc!